Bereavement is something that most of us will experience at some time in our lives.

 Looking after your physical and emotional needs will help you get through this difficult time.

-Look after your physical health.
+Look after your physical health

 The mind and body are connected.
 When you feel healthy physically, you’ll be better able to cope emotionally.
+Combat stress and fatigue by getting enough sleep, eating right, and getting some regular exercise.
+Avoid using alcohol or drugs to numb the pain of grief or lift your mood artificially.

-Plan ahead for grief “triggers.”
+Plan ahead for grief “triggers”

+Anniversaries, holidays, and important milestones can reawaken painful memories and feelings.
 Be prepared and know that it’s completely normal.
 You can plan ahead by making sure that you’re not alone, for example, or by marking your loss in a creative way.

 Seeking professional support